ryanhalliday/obsidian-reverse-prompter/README.md

 ### Automatic

-You can install the latest release from the [Obsidian Community Plugins](https://help.obsidian.md/Extending+Obsidian/Community+plugins) screen in Obsidian or by [clicking here](https://obsidian.md/plugins?id=reverse-prompter)
+You can install the latest release from [Obsidian Community Plugins](https://help.obsidian.md/Extending+Obsidian/Community+plugins) by searching for "Reverse Prompter" or by [clicking here](https://obsidian.md/plugins?id=reverse-prompter).

+To use the plugin you will need to get an [OpenAI API Key](https://platform.openai.com/api-keys) and put it into the settings.

 ### Manual